Jay Walljasper brings important stories to life.

 - Comprehensive reports, books and e-books, which inspire fresh thinking

-- Documentation stories showcasing the impact of initiatives or events
+- Documentation stories showcasing the impact of initiatives and events

 - Guides, manuals and "how-to" publications focused on translating ideas into action

-- Communications strategies to strengthen your messaging, investment, fundraising, publicity and operational capacity
+- Communications strategies to strengthen messaging, investment, fundraising, publicity and operational capacity

 - Editing books, publications, websites and e-magazine newsletters

 He was the editor of Utne Reader for 15 years, and served as travel editor at Better Homes & Gardens, contributing editor of National Geographic Traveler and executive editor at Netherlands-based Odemagazine.
-Currently he is editor of the online Commons Magazine and curates an e-magazine and website for the Blue Mountain Center arts community as well as Urban-Writer-in-Residence at Augsburg College in Minneapolis and Senior Fellow at Project for Public Spaces.
+Currently Jay is Urban-Writer-in-Residence at Augsburg College in Minneapolis and Senior Fellow at Project for Public Spaces as well editor of the online Commons Magazine and curator of an e-magazine and website for the Blue Mountain Center arts community.